wangwg2/devops.tfstate/README.md

 }
 ```

-See `interface.tf` for additional configurable variables.
+See `variables.tf` for additional configurable variables.

 ## License